sqlrsync/docs/help/privacy.md

 - Your email address
 - Your IP address (only the CDNs below)
-- Databases you upload (stored encrypted the CDN in an isolated environment, such as Cloudflare Durable Object SQL Storage)
+- Databases you upload (stored encrypted by the CDN, such as Cloudflare R2 Block Storage)

 Our 3rd party providers that may receive your data through the course of providing our service: